openstack-archive/fuel-docs/pages/release-notes/v6-1/other/3131-neutron.rst

 Pacemaker monitors DHCP agents on all the controller nodes and restarts them if they seem to be dead.
-By default, Pacemaker tries to clean all the artefacts created by the agent (namespaces, ports, processes).
+By default, Pacemaker tries to clean all the artifacts created by the agent (namespaces, ports, processes).
 In case of a large number of networks, this procedure can take too long to finish, and the resource will be marked as unmanaged.
 See `LP1436414`_.